Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/array-functions-as-window.md

      Using array functions to mimic window-functions alike behavior.
 ---

-There are some usecases when you may want to mimic window functions using Arrays - as an optimization step, or to contol the memory better / use on-disk spiling, or just if you have old ClickHouse® version.
+There are some usecases when you may want to mimic window functions using Arrays - as an optimization step, or to control the memory better / use on-disk spiling, or just if you have old ClickHouse® version.

 ## Running difference sample